-The financial statements were authorised for issue by members of the Committee of Management on the 12th April 2021.
+The financial statements were authorised for issue by members of the Committee of Management on the date of signing the Committee of Management Statement.

 a) Comparative amounts

 When required by Accounting Standards, comparative figures have been adjusted to conform to changes in presentation for the current financial year.